Truth about Ayurvedic treatment

 Ayurvedic treatment and its truth

 When you think of Ayurvedic treatment , the first thing that comes to mind is Panchakarma and body massage.
 What if I tell you it is because your mind has been tuned to think so, thanks to the commercialized version of Ayurveda you often see in the various forms of marketing.
 Do not believe in a friend, uncle, aunt or an Ayurvedic doctor who tells you ” Got skin issues, bone & muscular issues, chronic diseases, or just random headaches?
-Go to an Ayurvedic center, get admitted, and do a 15-day Panchakarma & body massages!”
+Head to an Ayurvedic center, enroll yourself, and undergo a 15-day Panchakarma & body massages!”
 That’s not “real” Ayurveda; that’s more of “commercial” Ayurveda!
 The truth about Ayurvedic treatment The truth is Ayurveda treatment is much more than Panchakarma and body massages.
 A few diseases may need Panchakarma first, but that’s only in “a few” of the diseases.
 For the rest, it is only the last line of treatment.
 Ayurvedic treatment for most diseases is about treating the root cause through dietary and lifestyle and medicines, if required.
-Still, if the patient’s condition does not subside, Panchakarma may be advised.
+If the patient’s condition does not subside, the doctor may advise panchakarma.
 Panchakarma is all about detoxifying your body, i.e., removing the toxins (Ama) accumulated in your body.
 It is just one of the many parts of Ayurveda treatment.
-Panchakarma is really of no use unless the root cause of your health condition is addressed.
+Unless you address the root cause of your health condition, panchakarma is really of no use.
 Why I do not support “commercialized” Ayurveda This is my own story and experience.
 Before starting my practice, I worked in 2 clinics in Dubai and one in Kerala.
 In all these three clinics, I have been asked by the management to prescribe mandatory body treatments and Panchakarma for every single patient, whether the patient needed it or not.
-For every treatment I prescribed, I was even offered decent commissions.
+They offered me decent commissions for every treatment I prescribed.
 This was totally beyond my ethics of practicing Ayurveda, and I never lasted long in any of these places.
 From the point of view of the clinic, it was more commercially viable for them when they looked at their fixed and variable costs – the cost of rent of the facility, the salary of therapists, the medicines used for body treatments, the licenses, etc. However, that is not authentic Ayurveda.
 Ayurveda is all about understanding the patient in and out.
 It includes understanding their body constitution (Prakriti), lifestyle, health conditions and prescribing a treatment plan that is best suited for them.
 If it does not get better, you can try body treatments.
-If you have a disease, do not jump into getting admitted and doing Panchakarma and body treatments.
+If you have a disease, do not jump into getting admitted and doing panchakarma and body treatments.
 First, consult an authentic Ayurvedic doctor who will help figure out the root cause of your health condition and offer you a personalized treatment plan that involves dietary and lifestyle changes and medicines, if needed.
 They’d recommend Panchakarma if it’s absolutely necessary.
-Choose “real” Ayurveda There are certain conditions where Panchakarma is vital and can’t be avoided.
-But today, it is misused to such an extent that every disease treatment starts and ends with Panchakarma and body treatments.
+Choose “real” Ayurveda Certain conditions require panchakarma, and it is vital.
+However, today, people misuse it to the extent that every disease treatment begins and ends with panchakarma and body treatments.
 I never lasted long in any of these clinics as I would not change a bit from my ideologies and ethics of practicing a system in which I have invested my whole life in.
 That was the triggering point to not depend on any clinic and start my own.
 I know I am talking about a billion-dollar industry, but it is what it is.
 Let us bring back real Ayurveda treatment !
 Doctor Rekha is a 4th generation Ayurvedic Medicine Doctor (BAMS) and also one of the best ayurvedic doctor in trivandrum city, living in between Dubai and India who has patients from around the globe who believes that the wisdom of Ayurveda can help everyone lead a happy, heathy and disease-free life.
-You can join our Health Programs for mind and body detox.
-And If you are struggling with any health issues, you can book a consultation with us or give us a message via WhatsApp at +91 79074 89839.
-We have the Best Ayurvedic Doctors in Trivandrum who is always glad to help you .
+If you are struggling with any health issues, you can either book a consultation with us or send us a message via WhatsApp to +91 79074 89839.
+We have the best Ayurvedic doctors in Trivandrum who are always glad to help you.
 If you have any queries, contact us.
-You can also visit
+You can also visit us at our hospital.